Koolwiza/Bot-12/support/common-errors.md

 ### Cannot find module <module_name>

 Simple, install the module using `npm install <module_name>`

+### nodemon.ps1 cannot be loaded because running scripts is disabled on this system.

+This one, it's because the windows default system disables untrusted scrypts.
+Only do this if you're SURE of changing it.

+- Open Windows Powershell as Administrator, and you'd see something like `PS C:\windows\system32`.
+- Type the following `Set-ExecutionPolicy -ExecutionPolicy Unrestricted` and `Y` after.

+Then try nodemon again and it should work!

 **Other errors will be supported, let me know by DM'ing me on Discord: Kool#7867**